nachovz/flask-data-structures/README.md

 **Hint**: this is a clone from *Begin with JS - #10 Javascript Objects* Replit [exercise](https://repl.it/student/submissions/5855972).
 Now to be translated into Python and a static API

+## Family Members

+John Doe
+33 Years old
+Male
+Lucky Numbers: 7, 13, 22

+Jane Doe
+35 Years old
+Female
+Lucky Numbers: 10, 14, 3

+Jimmy Doe
+5 Years old
+Male
+Lucky Numbers: 1

 ## Endpoints

 This API must have two endpoints, both return JSON:

 #### `/members`
-Which returns the information from the Doe's family.
+Which returns the information from the Doe's family..
 E.g:

 + status_code: This key represents the [HTTP_status_code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 + data: an Object that contains: